 The provisions of 10 CFR 835 do not apply to release of materials and equipment from controlled areas.
+Material, equipment, and real property which have been documented to comply with the criteria for release from controlled areas set forth in an authorized limit which has been approved by a Secretarial Officer in consultation with the Chief Health, Safety and Security Officer are expressly excluded from the provisions 10 CFR 835 [10 CFR 835.1(b)(6)].
 These activities are subject to DOE standards for protection of the environment.
-The release of materials and equipment from DOE control requires following the process specified in DOE O 5400.5.
+The release of materials and equipment from DOE control requires following the process specified in DOE O 458.1.